 Polonius’ daughter Ophelia, who had been courting Hamlet, is overwhelmed with grief and drowns herself.
 Her brother Laertes vows revenge against Hamlet, and plots with Claudius to kill Hamlet in a fencing match.
 Claudius poisons some wine and offers it to Hamlet, who refuses; Gertrude drinks from the goblet and dies.
 Laertes takes the opportunity to stab Hamlet with a poisoned sword, but in a scuffle, Hamlet gets ahold of Laertes’ sword and stabs him with the poisoned tip, too.
 Laertes reveals that Claudius poisoned the wine, and Hamlet stabs Claudius and forces him to drink the rest of the wine.
 King Fortinbras of Norway arrives to find the entire royal family of Denmark dead, and declares himself King of Denmark.

-Check out the full teacher guide for Hamlet!
+Check out our lesson plans for Hamlet!

 Date Published: 1601